GannettDigital/api-docs/source/includes/_search_activity_report.md

       "device_breakdowns": {                // Breakdown by device
         "impressions": {
           "desktop": {
-            "total": 20,                    // total impressions for desktop "percent": 33.33                // percent of all impressions },
+            "total": 20,                    // Total impressions for desktop "percent": 33.33                // Percent of all impressions },
           "mobile": {
-            "total": 20,                    // total impressions for mobile "percent": 33.33                // percent of all impression },
+            "total": 20,                    // Total impressions for mobile "percent": 33.33                // Percent of all impression },
           "tablet": {
-            "total": 20,                    // total impressions for tablet "percent": 33.33                // percent of all impression }
+            "total": 20,                    // Total impressions for tablet "percent": 33.33                // Percent of all impression }
         },
         "clicks": {
           "desktop": {
-            "total": 20,                    // total impressions for desktop "percent": 33.33                // percent of all clicks },
+            "total": 20,                    // Total impressions for desktop "percent": 33.33                // Percent of all clicks },
           "mobile": {
-            "total": 20,                    // total impressions for mobile "percent": 33.33                // percent of all clicks },
+            "total": 20,                    // Total impressions for mobile "percent": 33.33                // Percent of all clicks },
           "tablet": {
-            "total": 20,                    // total impressions for tablet "percent": 33.33                // percent of all clicks }
+            "total": 20,                    // Total impressions for tablet "percent": 33.33                // Percent of all clicks }
         }
       }